Last Updated on December 26, 2023 by Matt Greene

 But not all pre-shot routines are created equal.

 Swashbuckling flamboyant 'just-because' swings of the club are pointless.
+You can be practicing bad habit!
 When you perform your pre-shot routine, have a super clear vision in your mind of the shot you're about to hit.
 Always have a plan in your mind.
 Always envision the shot and the shot thereafter.

 You'll notice in the explanations below that all you need to break 90 are the 5 shots I've suggested above whether it's long par 4's or short par 5's.